MatteoGuadrini/butterfly-backup-web/docs/source/index.rst

 Configuration
 -------------

-To configure Butterfly Backup Web, edit your profile and insert you *catalog* backup:
+To configure Butterfly Backup Web, edit your profile and insert your *catalog* backup:

 .. code-block:: shell

       nano ~/.bashrc      # or .zshrc if you use zsh ...
-      export BB_CATALOG_PATH=/backup
+      export BB_CATALOG_PATH=/tmp/backup
       ...

 After this, import and create a database: